signalfx/otelworkshop/docs/apm/k8s/index.md

 ---
 ### 2: Deploy APM For Containerized Apps: Python and Java

+><ins>If you are doing this workshop as part of a group, before the next step, add your initials do the APM environment</ins>
+>edit the `py-deployment.yaml` below and add your initials to the environment i.e. change all instances:
+>`deployment.environment=apm-workshop`
+to
+>`deployment.environment=sjl-apm-workshop`

 Deploy the Flask server deployment/service and the python-requests (makes requests of Flask server) pod:
 ```
 cd ~/otelworkshop/k8s
 kubectl apply -f py-deployment.yaml
 ```

+><ins>If you are doing this workshop as part of a group, before the next step, add your initials do the APM environment</ins>
+>edit the `java-deployment.yaml` below and add your initials to the environment i.e. change all instances:
+>`deployment.environment=apm-workshop`
+to
+>`deployment.environment=sjl-apm-workshop`
 Deploy the Java OKHTTP requests pod (makes requests of Flask server):
 ```
 kubectl apply -f java-deployment.yaml